 Proper Nail Placement and Techniques

 Nails should be driven straight and flush with the roofing surface, not under or over-driven, which can lead to nail pops or damage to the roofing material.
-In Illinois, ensuring that nails penetrate into the roof deck by at least ¾ inch is crucial for optimal hold.
+In the Chicagoland area, ensuring that nails penetrate into the roof deck by at least ¾ inch is crucial for optimal hold.

 Nail Gun vs. Hammer Installation